19bufordcarl/CarlRPG/Myth & Shadow/Resources for GMs/Creatures/Random Encounters.md

 ## Encounter Random Table

-You are encouraged to use your own favorite random tables, or make random tables that roughly follow the distribution in the table below.
+You are encouraged to use your own random tables, or make random tables that roughly follow the distribution in the table below.
 See [Quick Monster Statblocks](Quick%20Monster%20Statblocks.md).

 |   d12 | Encounter                             |
 | ----: | ------------------------------------- |